-INPUT x N×N matrix or K-dimensional array where the last two dimensions are N \times 1, the eigenvalues of x.
+INPUT x N×N matrix or K-dimensional array where the last two dimensions are $N\times N$.

-OUTPUT va N×1 vector or K-dimensional array where the last two dimensions trap 0 set va[1] and terminate with message trap 1 set va[1] and continue execution
+OUTPUT va N×1 vector or K-dimensional array where the last two dimensions are N×1, the eigenvalues of x.

-If x is an array, the result will be an array containing the eigenvalues of each 2-dimensional array described by the two trailing dimensions of x.
-In other words, for a $10\times4\times4$ array, the result will be a $10\times4\times1$ array containing the eigenvalues of each of the 10.4×4 arrays contained in x.
+REMARKS If x is an array, the result will be an array containing the eigenvalues of each 2-dimensional array described by the two trailing dimensions of x.
+In other words, for a $10\times4\times4$ array, the result will be a $10\times4\times1$ array containing the eigenvalues of each of the 10 4×4 arrays contained in x.